 - 2. An exchange failure is when a sending party's server has had continual protocol failures over a two-hour period.
 Each party is required to try at least 3 times over the two-hour period before flagging an exchange failure. - 3.
 Email will be used to notify partners of protocol failures.
 The email should be initiated as close to the time of failure as reasonably possible (i.e. within 5 minutes).
 This will assist in rectifying and documenting problems. - 4.
 When a protocol failure occurs, it is recommended that the sending party wait 60 minutes, then retry the transfer.
 If a second protocol failure occurs, the sending party should wait another 60 minutes, then retry the transfer.
 For example, the first protocol failure happens at 1:00am, the second happens at 2:00am, and the third happens at 3:00am. - 5.
 Email will be used to notify partners of exchange failures.
 This notification may occur on the next business day should the exchange failure occur during non-business hours.
 The exchange failure notification alerts partners that repeated attempts to connect to a partner's web server failed.
 The intended receiving party, upon receipt of an email message notifying it of an exchange failure, is responsible for requesting a retry of the connection. - 6.
-When a trading partner's Internet EDI solution is not functioning for 5 consecutive business days, an alternative secure electronic medium will_should be utilized.
-This could be the equivalent of posting unencrypted EDI data to a portable storage device, e.g. diskette, tape, a removable drive/device that is or CD ROM and having that medium-overnight delivered to the recipient trading partner or secured access to cloud services.
-The utility should describe its alternative secure electronic medium in a posting to its web site.
-Additionally, trading partners may, by mutual agreement, provide for their own The specifics of the alternate mechanism, the specifics of which will be defined in the trading partner agreement.
+When a trading partner's Internet EDI solution is not functioning for 5 consecutive business days, an alternative secure electronic medium will be utilized.
+This could be the equivalent of posting unencrypted EDI data to a diskette, tape, or CD-ROM and having that medium overnight delivered to the recipient trading partner.
+The specifics of the alternate mechanism will be defined in the trading partner agreement.
 Automatic failover systems are not required by this plan.